Areese5124/Political-Ad-Perception/README.md

 ## About
 The Facebook Ad Data Project is a series of statistical topic models I created in 2024 as part of a final project for the class Datascience 161: Text as Data at the University of California San Diego.
-The databse I used comes from the [Ad Observer Project](https://adobserver.org/) by the [NYU Cybersecurity for Democracy](https://cybersecurityfordemocracy.org/) center.
+The database I used comes from the [Ad Observer Project](https://adobserver.org/) by the [NYU Cybersecurity for Democracy](https://cybersecurityfordemocracy.org/) center.

 ***As of 8/12/24 the data is not currently avliable publicly anymore.***